bahrus/custom-enhancements/README.md

 ##  When should the class instance be created by the platform?

-If the enh-* attribute is found on an element in the live DOM tree, this would cause the platform to instantiate an instance of the corresponding class, attach it to the enhancements sub property, and invoke the attachedCallback method, similar to how custom elements are upgraded.
+If any one of the  (enh-*) attributes matching the pattern of base/branch/leaf is found on an element in the live DOM tree, this would cause the platform to instantiate an instance of the corresponding class, attach it to the enhancements sub property, and invoke the attachedCallback method, similar to how custom elements are upgraded.

 I also argue below that it would be great if, during template instantiation supported natively by the platform, the platform can do whatever helps in achieving the most efficient outcome as far as recognizing these custom attributes.
 One key feature this would provide is a way to extend the template instantiation process -- plug-ins essentially.
 Especially if this means things could be done in "one-pass".
 I don't claim any expertise in this area.
 If the experts find little to no performance gain from this kind of integration, perhaps it is asking too much.
 Doing this in userland would be quite straightforward (on a second pass, after the built-in instantiation has completed).